wongcheehao/AI-Policy-Helper/README.md

 ## Trade-offs (Current Design)

 - Stub-first defaults keep local/dev deterministic and offline-friendly.
-- In-memory answer cache gives fast wins but resets on restart and is per-process.
 - Qdrant hybrid retrieval improves recall, but increases retrieval complexity.
 - Citation extraction relies on answer citation markers; if markers are missing, sources are intentionally withheld.
-- Fallback behavior prefers availability (degraded mode) over hard failure in some dependency issues.

 ## What To Ship Next